forem/forem/docs/getting-started/start-app.md

 overmind c sidekiq
 ```

-this will open a `tmux` console allowing you to browse its logs.
+This will open a `tmux` console, which will allow you to browse _only_ the Sidekiq's logs.

 The shortcut `C-b [` (_Control-b-open square bracket_) will activate "scroll
 mode" allowing you to use the arrows up and down and inspect the logs, `q` will